gagle/node-binary-reader/README.md

 This operation is deferred, it's enqueued in the list of pending tasks.

-In the following example the close operation is executed after the read operation, so the reader first reads 1 byte and then closes the file.
+In the following example, the close operation is executed after the read operation, so the reader reads 1 byte and then closes the file.

 ```javascript
 br.open (file)